 If you are not already in the habit of keeping peppermint leaves handy at home, you really should consider it.
-This plant has many healing properties and can help with certain problems of the ear, nose, throat and head such as:
+This plant has many healing properties and can help with certain problems of the ear, nose, throat and head.
+Today we’ll discuss how peppermint is great for pain relief.

 Extracts from this plant inhibit the release of histamine, which can help relieve allergy symptoms.
 Drink some hot peppermint tea or inhale the scent of peppermint oil when afflicted with allergy symptoms for natural relief.